Last Updated on 7 November 2022

 Day 21: Take a pre-booked private transfer to the airport with Phuket Shuttle and board a morning flight from Phuket to Bangkok.
 Transfer into the city by using the Bangkok Airport Rail Link, and then lose yourself in the chaos for a few hours before heading to dinner.

-Tip: Stay in a hotel that is within walking distance of the Bangkok Airport Rail Link so you can board the train with ease on the morning of Day 23 to get back to the airport, without having to worry about taxis!
+Tip: Stay in a hotel that is within walking distance of the Bangkok Airport Rail Link so you can board the train with ease on the morning of day 23 to get back to the airport, without having to worry about taxis!
+I chose to stay at iCheck Inn Mayfair Pratunam.

 Day 22: Spend your last day in Bangkok visiting any of the sights you want to return to from your first few days in the city at the beginning of the trip, or any you didn’t quite manage to see.
 Perhaps do something relaxing like go for a massage.
 Grab any last minute souvenirs, enjoy the atmosphere, and indulge in some scrummy food at your final Thai feast of the trip!